jasp-stats/jaspTools/README.md

 ### 1. Modifying jaspTools' settings
-- `viewPkgOptions`: views settings in the package
+- `viewPkgOptions`: views options in the package
-- `setPkgOption`: change a setting in the package (e.g., paths and ppi)
+- `setPkgOption`: change an options in the package (e.g., what module you are working on)

-After calling `initJaspToolsInteractive()` all the necessary dependencies were retrieved (packages, html, data files).
+After `setJaspTools()` retrieves all the necessary dependencies (packages, html, data files), the paths to a number of these dependencies are stored inside of the pkgOptions.
-These are then stored inside of the pkgOptions.
-You will generally not need to change these.
+You will generally not need to change them.
 However, what you must always do is tell jaspTools what modules you are working on:

 `setPkgOption("module.dirs", c("/path/to/module1", "/path/to/module2"))`